topasmc/topas-docs/parameters/time.rst

 * The third value is used for times 20 to 30 ms.
 * After 30 ms, the value cycles back to the first value.

+Note that the first member of Values is not the time that the first Value should be used.
+It is the time that the first Change of value should be made.
+The first Value will be used for the time between Tf/TimelineStart and that first member of Tf/*/Times.

 Note that whereas continuous functions (Linear, Sine, Cosine and Sqrt) include a ``RepetitionInterval``, Step Functions do not.
 They just cycle back to the first ``Value`` after the last of the ``Times`` is reached.

 Here is an example of a Step time feature that controls a Boolean::